-A: In the election of directors, you may vote FOR all of the four (4) nominees named herein or you may direct your vote to be WITHHELD with respect to any one or more of the four (4) nominees named herein.
+A: In the election of directors, holders of Common Stock on the Record Date may vote FOR all of the four (4) nominees named herein or you may direct your vote to be WITHHELD with respect to any one or more of the four (4) nominees named herein.

-With respect to Proposals 2, 3 or 4, you may vote FOR, AGAINST, or ABSTAIN.
+With respect to Proposals 2, 3 and 4, holders of Common Stock may vote FOR, AGAINST, or ABSTAIN.